-The psyker summons a corona of psychic power to ward away any incoming shots and blows.
+The psyker summons a corona of psychic power to ward awa any incoming shots and blows.
 This is a persistent power.
-The psyker counts as having an extra 1D10 force field armour on all hit locations.
+The psyker counts as having an extra 1D10 force field armour on al hit locations.

 PSYCHIC WARD - Difficulty: 10